siobhan-saoirse/TF2-Freeze-Cam/README.md

-# TF2 Freeze Cam
+# Siobhan's Death and Freeze Cam
-My version of the freeze cam addon, written from scratch.
+Please look in the code before complaining.